dsglynn/LV_FUTURE/README.md

 # LV_FUTURE
-Metadata and R HIST for LV article on future constructions
+Metadata and R Commands for Linguistics Vanguard article on modelling future constructions